 - Look at different sites (not just Amazon), especially kitchen product sites like Williams-Sonoma, Sur la Table, and Bed, Bath & Beyond.
 Though prices are often the same, you may run into sales on these sites, or they may be willing to throw in a free piece (often a roasting pan) with the purchase of a qualifying set.

 - You can also check out discount sites like Wal-Mart.
 Even if the prices are the same, they may have different (sometimes better) buying options.
-(This is especially if you want to save by buying imported clad stainless like Tramontina and Cuisinart.)
+(This is especially true if you want to save by buying imported clad stainless like Tramontina and Cuisinart.)

 - If you're a first-time buyer on a site, they often offer an additional discount of 10-25% for signing up for their emails.
 If so, take advantage of this!
 You'll save a small fortune, and you can always unsubscribe later.